ApamaCommunity/apama-vscode-extensions/README.md

 There are various settings available for the extension now.
 All the Apama configuration entries are prefixed 'Apama', and searching for 'Apama' will show all of them.

-* ApamaHome contains the path to the installation directory of the version you wish to use.
+* apamaHome contains the path to the installation directory of the version you wish to use.
 * DebugHost is the default host for a correlator started for debug (allowing remote instance).
 * DebugPort is the default port for a correlator started for debug.
 * LangserverType is a dropdown that controls the LSP for vscode, it can be local (starts and attaches), remote (attaches) or disabled.